iNavFlight/inav/docs/Settings.md

 ### osd_pan_servo_offcentre_warning

-Degrees around the pan servo centre that it is assumed camera is wanted to be facing forwards; but isn't at 0.
+Degrees either side of the pan servo centre; where it is assumed camera is wanted to be facing forwards, but isn't at 0.
 If in this range and not 0 for longer than 10 seconds, the pan servo offset OSD element will blink.

 | Default | Min | Max |
 | --- | --- | --- |